-- (4) The change in unallocated corporate overhead in the three and six month periods of 2013 was primarily attributable to higher employee costs related to increased headcount period over period. - (5) The increase in consolidation adjustments and other in 2013 from 2012 was primarily attributable to changes in the corporate consolidation entries based on production and settlement volumes in the respective periods. - (6) The increase in corporate interest expense in 2013 from 2012 was attributable to the issuance of 3.95% Senior Notes due 2022 in the third quarter of 2012.
+- (4) The decrease in unallocated corporate overhead for the three months ended September 30, 2013 compared to the same period in 2012 was primarily attributable to lower management incentive costs.
+The increase in unallocated corporate overhead for the nine months ended September 30, 2013 compared to the same period in 2012 was primarily attributable to higher employee costs related to increased headcount period over period. - (5) The change in consolidation adjustments and other in 2013 from 2012 was primarily attributable to changes in the corporate consolidation entries based on production and settlement volumes in the respective periods. - (6) The increase in corporate interest expense in 2013 from 2012 was attributable to the issuance of the Senior Notes in the third quarter of 2012.